b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 instead of absolute numbers.
 So in our case a statistician says:

 "I assume that $H_{0}$ is true.
-Then I will conduct the experiment and record then result.
+Then I will conduct the experiment and record the result.
 I will calculate the probability of such a result (or more extreme result) happening by chance.
 If it is small enough, let's say 5% or less ($prob
 \le 0.05$), then the result is unlikely to have occurred by accident.
 Therefore I will reject my initial assumption ($H_{0}$) and choose the alternative